snickaren/CIPAC/webapp/README.md

 Django project folder.
 Project settings are available in the settings.py file.

 ### shared_templates
 Shared template files.
-Override in <app>/templates if necessary.
+Override in app/templates if necessary.

+### testscans
+Sample Scans and OCR files (based on Ullas catalog) to test import scripts.

 ### static
-Images, CSS-files etc. Does not contain the scanned cards.
+Images, CSS-files etc. Does not contain scanned cards.

 ### ullas
 App for "Ullas tidningskatalog".